piepgras/SignLanguageTranslator/README.md

 ## Description
 This is an alphabetical sign language translator built with ReactJS.<br/>
-This is an assignment as a part of the front-end course at Noroff's School for Witches and Wizards<br/>
+This is an assignment as a part of the frontend course at Noroff's School for Witches and Wizards.<br/>

 ### Usage
 Login Page:<br/>